TemoaProject/temoa/docs/Database Upgrade and Troubleshooting.md

 will limit **all** flows to an upper bound.
 If using this approach, the modeler should also limit any arbitrarily large demands in the demand table that may need to be revised downward in conjuction with this limit.
-The `OutputFlowOut` table can then be inspected for unusually high activity.
+The `output_flow_out` table can then be inspected for unusually high activity.

 ```
 @M.Constraint(M.flow_var_rpsditvo)